Ron Bass (wrestler): Retirement

 Bass wrestled in the independents before retiring in 1991 due to the injuries sustained over his career.

-In 2005, he made an appearance at WrestleReunion on January 29 and teamed with Larry Zbyszko to defeat Barry Windham and Mike Rotunda.
+In 2005, he returned to wrestling making an appearance at WrestleReunion on January 29 and teamed with Larry Zbyszko to defeat Barry Windham and Mike Rotunda.
+He continued to work in the independents until retiring for good in 2013.

 Bass and Brian Blair both starred in the film Silent Times directed by Geoff Blanchette and Christopher Annino, which was released in 2018.
 Bass plays a 1920s professional football coach named Coach Joseph Arcarese.

 Personal life and death

 After retiring, Heard returned to Tampa, Florida, where he golfed, became religious, and earned his bachelor's degree from Arkansas State University.
 Subsequently, he worked in sales in Florida's construction market.
 He also became an Amway salesman in the Tampa area.
 He had one son, named Joe, who debuted as a professional wrestler in September 2019, competing under the ring name Ron Bass, Jr.

 In July 2016, Heard was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
-The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
-Following his death, in December 2018, Kyros' law firm received a postmortem report from the Heard family stating he had suffered from Chronic traumatic encephalopathy, which has become common among professional wrestlers.
+The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE, primarily after the chronic traumatic encephalopathy investigation into Chris Benoit and other wrestlers.
+Following his death, in December 2018, Kyros' law firm received a postmortem report from the Heard family stating he had suffered from chronic traumatic encephalopathy, which has become common among professional wrestlers.
 Over a year after his death, US District Judge Vanessa Lynne Bryant dismissed the lawsuit in September 2018.

 In March 2017, Heard was hospitalized due to a burst appendix.
 He died on March 7, 2017, at the age of 68 due to complications following surgery.